 Rain scald is a non-contagious (which means it doesn’t spread from one horse to another or to people) skin condition that can be caused by the same bacteria as mud fever.
-However, scabs form in places along the horse’s neck, back and hind quarters rather than the lower legs.
+However, scabs form in places along the horse’s neck, back and hindquarters rather than the lower legs.

 Speak to your vet for advice if you think your horse has rain scald.
-It is important to confirm the signs aren’t mistaken for other skin conditions, such as ringworm which is a highly contagious fungal infection.
+It is important to confirm the signs are not mistaken for other skin conditions, such as ringworm which is a highly contagious fungal infection.
 Your vet may take a sample of the scab or do a skin scrapping to help diagnose the condition under a microscope.

-Shelter in the field is ideal, such as manmade structures or natural trees and hedges to help reduce the risk of constant wetting of the skin.
+Shelter in the field such as manmade structures or natural trees and hedges can help reduce the risk of constant wetting of the skin and of infection occurring.
 Rugging your horse can also provide protection from the wet weather, however horses that are over-rugged can become sweaty and the skin susceptible to infection, so ensure that rugs are removed or reduced on mild days.

 If possible, bring your horse in during part of the day to allow the skin to dry and protect from prolonged wetting of the horse’s coat.